kodadot/nft-gallery/README.md

 - Read on the ever-evolving states of our [data storage](https://medium.com/kodadot/on-the-past-present-and-future-of-data-storage-at-kodadot-7634a0c32530)
 - Read up on our efforts to be a [public good](https://medium.com/kodadot/on-sustaining-open-source-as-a-public-good-a3e8c36e67d6)
 - Get a glimpse into our [contributor culture](https://medium.com/kodadot/contributor-culture-at-kodadot-665243d3d6a6)
+- Read about how to use kodadot keyboard shortcuts [keyboard shortcuts](https://medium.com/@ashutoshrishi844101/quick-guide-for-using-keyboard-shortcuts-on-kodadot-83b427d60145)
 # Support KodaDot

 #### Please ⭐️ **star** and **share** this repository!
 This exposes us to other builders and creators in the space.